Edible mushroom: Storage

 Mushrooms should be used as soon as possible, even if refrigerated (particularly Coprinus species).
 Mushrooms can be frozen, but they freeze best when cooked first.
-They can also be canned, dried, pickled, or salted.
+Those that do not require cooking can also be canned, dried, pickled, or salted.

 In traditional medicine

 Medicinal mushrooms are mushrooms or extracts from mushrooms that are thought to be treatments for diseases, yet remain unconfirmed in mainstream science and medicine, and so are not approved as drugs or medical treatments.
 Such use of mushrooms therefore falls into the domain of traditional medicine for which there is no direct high-quality clinical evidence of efficacy.
 (Since about the mid-20th century, some compounds found in fungi have been developed scientifically for medicine, e.g. antibiotics.)

 Preliminary research on mushroom extracts has been conducted to determine if anti-disease properties exist, such as for polysaccharide-K or lentinan.
 Some extracts have widespread use in Japan, Korea and China, as potential adjuvants for radiation treatments and chemotherapy.